Social Work (Acc)

 For approximately eight decades, Concordia offered high school and the first two years of a liberal arts college program providing "classical, technical, and religious instruction to young men and students who desire to prepare themselves for the ministry of the Lutheran Church."
 In the 1960's and early 1970's, a lay ministry program was incorporated in the curriculum along with co-educational programs for those interested in becoming teachers, deaconesses, or Social Workers in the Lutheran Church.
 In 1978, Concordia became a 4-year accredited college providing education in teacher education, nursing, medical assistant, Social Work, and engineering.
 It was at this time that the current Social Work Program began as a cooperative effort with the University of Wisconsin – Milwaukee.

 After officially becoming a university on August 27, 1989, the decision was made to establish an independent Social Work program at CUW.
 On June 16, 1997, the Council on Social Work Education (CSWE) granted initial accreditation for a Bachelor of Social Work (BSW) program at CUW.
-The program has remained fully accredited since that time and was recently reaffirmed in 2018.
+The program has grown and remained fully accredited since that time.

 Accreditation